Cross Lanes School, 1742-1964

 Ellen Helmsley; Nellie Roth; Rose Thwaites; Matt Dinsdale and Percy Willis.

-Below is a school photograph, Mrs Mason and Group II, courtesy of Jean Dobbing (1909).
+Below is a school photograph, Miss Mason and Group II, courtesy of Jean Dobbing (1909).

 Lizzie Haw; May Hemsley; Bessie Dinsdale; Nellie Routh; Annie Sadler; Ellen Hemsley;